stdimitr/multiplex_functional_connectivity_distcorr/README.md

 brain activity of two brain areas (ROIs).

 I first applied this multiplex index in an intervention study analyzing resting-state fMRI [1].
-Another study focusing on the analysis of EEG signals on both sensor, and source level will be added here soon [2].
+In a  second study, I focused on the analysis of EEG signals on both sensor, and source level from resting-state recordings derived from two open datasets of healthy controls, and SCZ/SSD [2].

 References:
 [1] Dimitriadis, S.I., Castells-Sánchez, A., Roig-Coll, F. et al. Intrinsic functional brain connectivity changes following aerobic exercise,